gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 * It takes a special kind of work to write optimized ASM code.
 * It's quite verbose and sometimes tedious.
 * Will require more time and learning to get up and running when compared with C.
+* Code may not be easily shared with ports of a game on other platforms.

 ### C